zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

    )
     ```

-1. Under the comment **Use the agent to generate an expense claim email**, add the following code to create a thread for your agent to run on, and then invoke it with a chat message (be sure to maintain the indentation level):
+1. Find the comment **Use the agent to generate an expense claim email**, and add the following code to create a thread for your agent to run on, and then invoke it with a chat message (be sure to maintain the indentation level):

     ```python
+   # Use the agent to generate an expense claim email
    thread = await project_client.agents.create_thread()

    try: